BinPro/ProBin/README.md

 ProBin
 ======

-A program for binning metagenomic contigs to taxonomic rank, with possibility to use correlation between multiple samples.
+A program for binning metagenomic contigs to taxonomic rank by using nucleotide composition and correlation between samples.